 “But here’s the rub.
 I have predicted which way you are about to choose.
 If I thought you will keep just the one opaque envelope, then I put the check for a million dollars inside the envelope.
 If I thought you will keep both envelopes, including that thousand dollars for sure, then there is no money in the second envelope.”

 So, which envelope(s) do you keep?
 Straight up, no tricks.
 You don’t get to flip a coin.
 You don’t think she’s a stage magician who can make her prediction come true by sleight of hand.
-What she says is how it is, as far you’re concerned.

 Do you take both envelopes, for a thousand dollars plus maybe much more, or just one envelope, for what you estimate is a far better chance of becoming a million dollars richer?